 Paul Myers is an Asia travel expert based in Bangkok, Thailand and publishes Asian Travel Media News.

-He rounds up his Top-10 play and stay golf resorts for Global Golfer; from the world’s biggest super club at Mission Hills China – with its 10 golf courses – to Vietnam’s newest golf resort at Laguna Lang Co.
+Myers shares his Top-10 play and stay golf resorts in Asia, from the world’s biggest super club at Mission Hills China – home to 10 golf courses – to Laguna Lang, the new must-visit Vietnamese resort.

 “For most golf tourists, the words “Stay and Play” are music to tired, over-travelled bodies and eager ears,” says Myers.